Variational message-passing algorithms in graphical models

 A good introduction is M. J. Wainwright and Jordan (2008), which does some deep stuff with setting up graphical models in exponential family context.
 Bishop (2006) provides extra application context and a different theoretical development.
 Dauwels (2007) explains why the factor graph setting is the simplest way to develop the message passing algorithms.
 I agree with him about this.
 It is simplest to learn message-passing inference for factor graphs and then translate to and from classic DAGs and MRFs as needed.

-Dustin Tran and David Blei advocate for Wand (2017) as a kind of modern milestone in this field.
+Dustin Tran and David Blei advocate Wand (2017) as a modern milestone in this field.
 Wingate and Weber (2013) connects us to modern stochastic VI.

 Next, see the recommended texts about general graphical model theory in the graphical models notebook.